sbn-psi/data-tools/pds4/xed/README.md

 Delete all of the nodes under PATH

+## In-place vs. stdout

+By default, xed will send its output to stdout.
+You can modify a file in place by adding the `--inplace` option.
+This will backup the file to filename.bak unless you suppress the backup with `--nobackup`.
+Be very sure that you know what you know what you are doing before using `--nobackup`.

 ## Caveats

 The xml output isn't well formatted.
 You'll want to run it back through a formatter such as tidy or xmllint.